Rust API

 let mut koto = Koto::default();

-// Running the script exports the `foo` function
+// Run the script, which exports the `my_fn` function

 println!("Result: {}", koto.value_to_string(result)?);